 Stretching away from Cadaquès is the small wine-making DO of Empordà-Costa Brava.
-Running along the French-Spanish border and down the rocky Mediterranean coast, this is an experimental region where everything from Carieña rosé wines (the traditional wine made here) to Tempranillos, Cabernet Sauvignons, Chardonnays and Syrahs are made.
-The best-known winery is Castillo Perelada, a modern winemaking facility that also includes a lovely ancient castle, restaurant, hotel, and wine spa.
+Running along the French-Spanish border and down the rocky Mediterranean coast, this is an experimental region where everything from Carieña rosé wines (the traditional wine made here) to Tempranillos, Cabernet Sauvignons, Chardonnays, and Syrahs are made.
+The best-known winery is Castillo Perelada, a modern winemaking facility that includes a lovely ancient castle, restaurant, hotel, and wine spa.
 Other notable Empordà-area wineries include Castillo de Capmany, Masia Serra, Oliveda, and Pere Guardiola.

 Cap de Creus

 Encircling Cadaquès like a blanket is the protected natural park of Cap de Creus, one of the largest parks in Catalunya.
 Including the rugged hills surrounding Cadaqués as well as a large swath of coastline, the park protects both marine and land flora and fauna.
-This is a wonderful area for hiking and scuba diving.
+This is a beautiful area for hiking and scuba diving.